kjkirkegaard/hello-world/README.md

 Here is some new information to the readme file.

-New feature added
+New feature added.

-Continue on master
+Continue on master.

-Feature 2
+Feature 2.